Xenonauts 2

 Xenonauts 2 is a turn-based tactics video game developed by Goldhawk Interactive and published by Hooded Horse.
-A sequel to Xenonauts (2014), the game was released on July 18, 2023 through early access.
+A sequel to Xenonauts (2014), the game was released on July 18, 2023, through early access, and fully on April 2, 2026.

 Gameplay

 Xenonauts 2 is a turn-based tactics video game.
 Like its predecessor, the player must command soldiers against an alien invasion.

 Synopsis

 Xenonauts 2 takes place in an alternate history timeline during the Cold War, rather than being a chronological sequel to Xenonauts.
 Though like its predecessor, Xenonauts 2 is inspired by UFO: Enemy Unknown.

 Development

 In 2015, Goldhawk Interactive began prototyping and designing a potential sequel to their 2014 game Xenonauts.
 At the time, the possibility of Xenonauts 2 becoming their next project was still under evaluation.

 The game was developed using the Unity game engine.
 It makes use of 3D graphics rather than the 2D sprites of its predecessor.
 The development team's main concern with the transition to 3D graphics was whether they could create an art style that looked good and replicated the sprites from the original game.
 The use of 3D graphics enables features such as objects with physics behavior and rotating the camera angle.

 Setting the game in an alternate timeline meant that humanity would not possess the advanced alien technology from Xenonauts.
 The developers believed that this decision gave them the freedom to alter the story, setting and enemies to craft a more interesting game.
 They also set out to redesign the aliens for the sequel.
 Project lead, Chris England remarked that he wanted them to be both visually and mechanically more interesting than in Xenonauts.